 III.
-Bringing a charge of faculty misconduct
+Bringing a Charge of Faculty Misconduct

 Allegations of faculty misconduct may come from a member of the Medical College community, namely other faculty, non-faculty staff, or students, or from outside of the Medical College.
 An allegation of misconduct may be brought to the Department Chair of the accused faculty or to an administrative officer of the Medical College.
-For example, when the complainant is a nonacademic staff member, the allegation may be brought to Human Resources (HR); when the reporter is a student, the allegation may be brought to the Associate Dean for Student Affairs or Dean of the Graduate School or campus security authority.
-Any allegation of misconduct, from outside or from inside the Medical College, may be brought directly to the attention of the Dean of the Medical College, through the Office of the Vice Dean.
+For example, when the complainant is a nonacademic staff member, the allegation may be brought to Human Resources (HR); when the reporter is a student, the allegation may be brought to the Assistant or Associate Dean for Student Affairs or Dean of the Graduate School or a campus security authority.
+Any allegation of misconduct, from outside or from inside the Medical College, may be brought directly to the attention of the Dean of the Medical College, through a Senior Associate Dean.